-1 (commencing with Section 11340) of Part 1 of Division 3 of Title 2 of the Government Code).

-(f) The review and approval of financial assurances pursuant to this chapter shall not be considered a project for the purposes of the California Environmental Quality Act (Division 13 (commencing with Section 21000)).

-- SEC.
-11. Section 2774 of the Public Resources Code is amended to read: - 2774. (a) Every lead agency shall adopt ordinances in accordance with state policy that establish procedures for the review and approval of reclamation plans and financial assurances and the issuance of a permit to conduct surface mining operations, except that any lead agency without an active surface mining operation in its jurisdiction may defer adopting an implementing ordinance until the filing of a permit application.
-The ordinances shall establish procedures requiring at least one public hearing and shall be periodically reviewed by the lead agency and revised, as necessary, to ensure that the ordinances continue to be in accordance with state policy. - (b) Surface (1) The lead agency shall cause surface mining operations-shall to be inspected-annually, in intervals of no more than 12 months, solely to determine whether the surface mining operation is in compliance with this chapter.
-The lead agency shall cause an inspection to be conducted by a state-licensed geologist, state-licensed civil engineer, state-licensed landscape architect, state-licensed forester, or a lead agency employee who is qualified and experienced in land reclamation and who has not been employed by the surface mining operation being inspected in any capacity during the previous 12 months, except that a qualified lead agency employee may inspect surface mining operations conducted by another department within the local agency.
+- (3) By July 1, 2018, the board shall adopt forms to implement this subdivision as necessary.
+The forms shall be subject to the requirements of the Administrative Procedure Act (Chapter 3.5 (commencing with Section 11340) of Part 1 of Division 3 of Title 2 of the Government Code). - (f) The review and approval of financial assurances pursuant to this chapter shall not be considered a project for the purposes of the California Environmental Quality Act (Division 13 (commencing with Section 21000)). - SEC.
+10. Section 2774 of the Public Resources Code is amended to read: - 2774. (a) Every lead agency shall adopt ordinances in accordance with state policy that establish procedures for the review and approval of reclamation plans and financial assurances and the issuance of a permit to conduct surface mining operations, except that any lead agency without an active surface mining operation in its jurisdiction may defer adopting an implementing ordinance until the filing of a permit application.
+The ordinances shall establish procedures requiring at least one public hearing and shall be periodically reviewed by the lead agency and revised, as necessary, to ensure that the ordinances continue to be in accordance with state policy. - (b) (1) The lead agency shall cause surface mining operations to be inspected in intervals of no more than 12 months, solely to determine whether the surface mining operation is in compliance with this chapter.
+The lead agency shall cause an inspection to be conducted by a state-licensed geologist, state-licensed civil engineer, state-licensed landscape architect, state-licensed forester, or a qualified lead agency employee who has not been employed by the surface mining operation being inspected in any capacity during the previous 12 months, except that a qualified lead agency employee may inspect surface mining operations conducted by the local agency.
 All inspections shall be conducted using a form developed by the department and approved by the board that includes the professional licensing and disciplinary information of the person who conducted the inspection.
 The operator shall be solely responsible for the reasonable cost of the inspection.
 The lead agency shall provide a notice of completion of inspection to the director within 90 days of conducting the inspection.
-The notice shall contain a statement regarding the surface mining operation's compliance with its approved reclamation plan, as described in this chapter, chapter and a copy of the completed inspection form, and which aspects of the surface mining operations, if any, are inconsistent with its approved reclamation plan, as described in this chapter, and any corrective measures recommended by the inspector.
-If shall specify, as applicable, all of the following:
+The notice shall contain a statement regarding the surface mining operation's compliance with this chapter and a copy of the completed inspection form, and shall specify, as applicable, all of the following: